microchip-pic-avr-examples/avr128db48-training-on-opamp-xoschf-mvio-mplab/README.md

 Each assignment also comes with a solution project found in the corresponding solution folder.

+**NOTE:** The newest version of the code will be slightly different from the code seen in the Training video and guide due to header file and compiler updates.

 **Click on the below image for Training video**
 <p align="left">
 <br><a href="https://www.youtube.com/playlist?list=PL9B4edd-p2ag0ErR65zx306mtoHysMyPh" rel="nofollow"><img src="images/YT_Training_AVR_DB.png" alt="AVR DB" width="500"/></a>